Views: 6 Author: Monica Publish Time: 2025-11-12 Origin: Site

 Thinner gauges and tighter tolerances cost high pricing.

-For specialized Nickel 201 products, it's important to understand that suppliers often apply alloy surcharges based on current raw material costs.
+For specialized Nickel 201 products, it is important to know that suppliers often add alloy surcharges.
+These surcharges depend on the current costs of raw materials.
 According to Special Metals, the current surcharge for Nickel 200/201 products is:

 November 2025: $6.08-6.09 per pound.